KHEngineering/RoboRio/vision/cameratest.md

 A mutually exclusive (mutex) pthread lock is used to ensure that at no time does a read and write operation occur simultaneously.
 However, this means that either processing thread or FFMPEG thread can cause the other thread to wait momentarily for the read or write operation to finish.

-Because of this mutex lock, processing time per frame is dependant upon the couling between these two threads.
+Because of this mutex lock, processing time per frame is dependent upon the coupling between these two threads.

 Each processing loop, the processing thread will grab the latest FFMPEG frame and perform the following OPENCV operations: